-Let me warn you now, this post is a little longer than the usual here on The Fashionably Broke.
-It's all about your first, real home and the items that make it a "real" home, to me.
-So feel free to read on about how I started out as an "adult" or pop on back to Friday's post and enter to win a bikini.
-Or, scroll to the bottom for some fun, throw back picutres. :)
+This post is a little longer than the usual here on The Fashionably Broke - It's all about your first, real home and the items that make it a "real" home.
+Read on for more about how I started out as an "adult," or, simply scroll to the bottom for some fun, throwback pictures of me. :)

 I slowly but surely realized there were going to be some things that I had to do and buy to make our home feel like a real home.
 Lucky for me, I have an awesome support system and I live very close to most of my family members.
 Quickly, birthday and Christmas presents from them went from shoes and make-up to crock pots and bath towels.
-It's at first a little upsetting, I'll admit it, but now I appreciate having all of that stuff more than ever.
 My aunt especially has been a life saver.
 She is an interior designer and has amazing taste.
 Not only has she set me up with so many great home essentials, she even comes over from time to time to help me organize things and stage furniture for me.
 She has been such a huge help in making my house a home, so I wanted to share some of her advice with you guys.
 We chatted about what she and I think are the most essential items for your home when you're first starting out and here's what we came up with!

 Buy some cookbooks because, as you will realize how expensive eating out can get, you will need them.
 And now that you're cooking you should get yourself a complete set of pots and pans so you don't have to rewash the same one over and over.
 There are great starter kits that come with everything you need.
 Then, buy a good wine opener, because borrowing the neighbors is simply no longer going to cut it.
 While you're at it, snag a nice set of glasses for entertaining purposes.
 Find a set that works for day and night and "nice" doesn't have to mean "expensive."
 Then, my aunt specifically recommends a set of white plates, because you won't get sick of them and the food will look pretty on them before and while you're eating.